Discretionary Housing Payments

-If you’re receiving Housing Benefit or Universal Credit, but still need help paying rent, you may be able to get a Discretionary Housing Payment.
-If you are receiving Universal Credit you must be getting help with your housing costs in order to be able to apply for discretionary housing payment.
+If you’re receiving Housing Benefit or the housing element of Universal Credit, but still need help paying your rent, you may be able to receive a Discretionary Housing Payment.

 Some examples of why a Discretionary Housing Payment might be paid (there may be reasons not listed):